CleverNamesTaken/Ask/README.md

 ```
 ask create template
-    #Use the quickstart option unless you already have a mysql server you'd like to use.
+    #Use the default option unless you already have a mysql server you'd like to use.
 ask add example.txt
 ask ls
 ask render example